Originally published on September 26th, 2019. Updated for June 21st, 2022.

 Telling your story the right way will attract the audience you want.
 It will attract donors and long term supporters for your nonprofit.
 But your story isn’t the only story you can tell.
 You can tell donor stories, too.
 Let those who have given or regularly give to your nonprofit tell their story.
 It makes them feel important and included in your work.
 It also demonstrates your appreciation to them for their donations.
 Donors help share your ‘why.’
 Donor stories are the perfect examples and expressions of your nonprofit.

 You can also tell stories of people your nonprofit helped or currently helps.
 But be sure to get permission.
 Never post a story that includes someone who doesn’t want to have their story shared.
 Storytelling for your nonprofit will backfire if you share things without proper consent.
 But don’t be scared to share recipient stories.
 If you want to show where your donations go and what they do, tell recipient stories.

 Writers know a proper story has a conflict that needs solving.
 But that’s not where you start.
 First, you start with a hook.
 Then you can start your story.
 Your nonprofit probably has a problem that it’s trying to solve.
 After your introduction to the problem, you then tell the heart of your story.
 Finally, you give an ending.
 There are different kinds of endings, each with their own pros and cons.

 - In happy endings, you solve the problem, but your ending may not be universally happy

 - Your ending can give hope; it can include steps you take to solve part of the problem

 - Your ending can inspire action; you can place small steps that ease the burden while asking the reader for help

 Find stories that your ideal audience wants to hear.
 And tell them!
 Don’t be afraid to show your heart.
+If you want some nonprofit storytelling examples to get you started they’re not hard to find.
 Engaging your audience lets them connect with your nonprofit.
 Stories inspire action.